jankotek/mapdb-site/book/htreemap/README.md

         .expireAfterGet()
         .create();
 ```
 HTreeMap maintains LIFO Expiration Queue for each segment, eviction traverses queue and removes oldest entries.
 Not all Map entries are placed into Expiration Queue.
-For illustration, in this example the new entrues never expire, only after update (value change) entry is placed into Expiration Queue.
+For illustration, in this example the new entries never expire, only after update (value change) entry is placed into Expiration Queue.

 <!--- #file#doc/htreemap_expiration_create_update.java--->
 ```java